hemantmalik/confluent-azure-examples/cc-elastic-current-2022/README.md

         Your output should resemble:

         ```bash
-        Terraform v0.14.0 # any version >= v0.14.0 is OK
+        Terraform v0.13.0 # any version >= v0.13.0 is OK
         ...
         ```

-3. A Confluent Cloud API Key
+3. Confluent Cloud requires API keys to manage access and authentication to different parts of the service.
+An API key consists of a key and a secret.
+You can create and manage API keys by using either the [Confluent Cloud CLI](https://docs.confluent.io/ccloud-cli/current/index.html) or the [Confluent Cloud Console](https://confluent.cloud/).
+Learn more about Confluent Cloud API Key access [here](https://docs.confluent.io/cloud/current/client-apps/api-keys.html#ccloud-api-keys).

    1. Open the [Confluent Cloud Console](https://confluent.cloud/settings/api-keys/create) and click **Granular access** tab, and then click **Next**.
    2. Click **Create a new one to create** tab.
 Enter the new service account name (`tf_runner`), then click **Next**.
    3. The Cloud API key and secret are generated for the `tf_runner` service account.
 Save your Cloud API key and secret in a secure location.
 You will need this API key and secret **to use the Confluent Terraform Provider**.